HL7-DaVinci/PDex-Patient-Import-UI/README.md

 5. Group data by Encounter.

 # Build
-This projecti is dependent on a module from https://github.com/HL7-DaVinci/PDex-Patient-Import-App Reference Implementation.
+This project is dependent on a module from https://github.com/HL7-DaVinci/PDex-Patient-Import-App Reference Implementation.
 Check out sources and run the following command from root:
 ```sh
 ./gradlew clean build publishToMavenLocal
 ```
 This will publish all required dependencies to your local Maven repository and make them avialable for this project.
-After that run the following command from PDex Patient Import UI project root:
+After that go to PDex Patient Import UI project and run:
 ```sh
 mvn clean install
 ```